nushell/nushell.github.io/book/custom_commands.md

 # Custom commands

-Nu's ability to compose long pipelines allow you a lot of control over your data and system, but it comes at the price of a lot of typing.
+Nu's ability to compose long pipelines allows you a lot of control over your data and system, but it comes at the price of a lot of typing.
 Ideally, you'd be able to save your well-crafted pipelines to use again and again.

 This is where custom commands come in.